caktus/guidebook/docs/hosting-practices.md

 servers, but not necessarily all updates.
 For a site where the cost of an unexpected outage would be low, we might accept the risk of applying all updates automatically rather than having to do it ourselves from time to time.
-We likely don\'t want to do that if an unexpected outage would be expensive.
+We likely don't want to do that if an unexpected outage would be expensive.

-\[TODO: step-by-step setup\]
+[TODO: step-by-step setup]